xinyi6666/stock_trading/README.md

 # Data Acquisition and Processing
 ## Data used in the paper
-The authors choose to use the Dow jones 30 stocks as the stocks of consideration.
+The authors choose the Dow Jones 30 stocks as the stocks of consideration.
 These stocks comprise 30 large companies, which are used to evaluate the Dow Jones Industrial Average.
 This is a commonly used index that reflects the overall performance of the US stock market.
-The authors had access to the daily prices of these chosen stocks from January the first in 2009 all the way up to September the 30th in 2018.
-The daily data from January the first in 2009 to the first day of 2016 is used for training and validation.
-Data after that up to September the 30th in 2018 was used for testing the trained agent’s performance.
-Yahoo finance is a wonderful source for alternative datasets.
+The authors had access to the daily prices of these chosen stocks from January 1, 2009 to September 30, 2018.
+The daily data from January 1, 2009 to January 1, 2016 is used for training and validation.
+Data after that up to September 30, 2018 was used for testing the performance of the trained agent.

 ## Data used in this project
-For this project, we used the provided minute-level volume weighted average prices.
-TODO:SPECIFY TRAINING AND TESTING SETUP This set of data happens to have many missing entries and NAN entries.
-One company is omitted for too many missing dates.
-For consistency, we omit data during after-hours and stock market holidays.
-We noticed that some data is still missing, so we filled in with the nearest previous data.
+For this project, we used the provided minute-level volume weighted average stock prices.
+This set of data happens to have many missing entries and NAN entries.
+The stock of one company is omitted for too many missing dates, so we considered 85 stocks in total.
+In addition, we only utilize data during trading hours on trading days (days that are not stock market holidays) for consistency.
+To deal with the data entries that are still missing, we fill them in with the nearest previous price data.
+The minute-level prices from September 5, 2018 to November 1, 2020 were used to train the agent.
+The data after November 1, 2020 up to February 17, 2021 was used for testing.
+More details of data processing is included in the implementation section.